 Then you have reached the right place.

-Check out the post and learn how to limit the reserved internet easily in computers running Windows 10 version.
+Check out the post and learn how to limit the reserved internet easily in computers running Windows 11, and 10 versions.

 How many of you know that 80% of bandwidth would be reserved for Windows 10 by default?

-And do you know that it decreases your Internet speed by the factor of 80%?
+And do you know that it decreases your Internet speed by a factor of 80%?